This post has been updated as of May 2019

 3. The solution email

 Now that you’ve convinced your leads that their problem is important and worth solving, it’s time to convince them that your product or service is the answer.

 For our fictitious carpet cleaning organization, it’d be great time to send leads a link to an article on the advantages of using professional carpet cleaning services over doing it yourself.

 Although still educational, this email helps convince your leads that they need a professional service like yours and gets them thinking about who the right provider might be.

 4. The case study email

-Now that you’ve convinced leads that their problem is important and that they need to find a proper solution, it’s time to prove that you are the right provider for them.
+Now that you’ve shown leads that their problem is important and that they need to find a proper solution, it’s time to prove that you’re the right provider for them.

 Continuing our carpet cleaning example, now is the perfect time to send them a case study or some testimonials that outline how great your business is to work with and how amazing the results have been for your customers.

-This email, combined with the sense of expertise you have built around your business by continually sending educational content, should give your leads confidence your business is the right choice and compel them to respond to your quote and purchase your services.
+This email, combined with the sense of expertise you’ve built around your business by continually sending educational content, should give your leads confidence that your business is the right choice and compel them to respond to your quote and purchase your services.

-In the case of our fictitious carpet cleaning business, this means offering something like a 20% off the quoted price as a last ditched incentive to get them over the line.
+In the case of our fictitious carpet cleaning business, this means offering something like a 20% off the quoted price as a last-ditch incentive to get them over the line.